Skip to content

 DUMPGRIDOutput the function on the grid to a file with the PLUMED grid format.
 More details ARGthe label for the grid that you would like to output=hh FILE the file on which to write the grid=histo STRIDE the frequency with which the grid should be output to the file=100000

 The following input monitors two torsional angles during a simulation and outputs a separate histogram for each 100000 steps worth of trajectory.
-Notice how the CLEAR keyword is used here and how it is not used in the previous example.
+Notice how the CLEAR keyword is used here and how it is not used in the previous two examples.

 Click on the labels of the actions for more information on what each action computes